 Acknowledge that you did good.
 Celebrate!

-Now you may feel, at first glance, that the year passed with little sign of improvement.
+If you feel, at first glance, that the year passed with little sign of improvement, this is unlikely.

 You can use this as information to refine more clearly exactly what you do want.